Extending meromorphic connections to coadmissible D-cap-modules: Extensions of meromorphic connections

 by \cite[Theorem 3.1]{Rinehart}, where $b_{\underline{i}, j}\in \mathcal{A}$ and $\partial^{\underline{i}}=\partial_1^{i_1}\dots \partial_a^{i_a}\in U_{\mathcal{A}}(\mathcal{L})$ by definition.
 Hence

 Now by our choice of $r$

 for all $\underline{i}\in \mathbb{N}^a$ and all $j\geq 0$, and thus $x\in U(\pi^n\mathcal{L})\cdot m_i$, as required. \end{proof}

 \begin{proof}[Proof of Theorem \ref{generalextn}] By the above, the identity morphism $(N, T_1)\to (N, T_2)$ is an isomorphism of locally convex vector spaces.
-Thus their completions are isomorphic, i.e. $\theta$ is an isomorphism and $M$ is a coadmissible $\wideparen{\mathcal{D}}(X)$-module by Proposition \ref{surjiffcoad}. \end{proof} Combining this result with Proposition \ref{localiso} proves Theorem \ref{intropostype} from the introduction.
+Thus their completions are isomorphic, i.e. $\theta$ is an isomorphism and $M$ is a coadmissible $\wideparen{\mathcal{D}}(X)$-module by Proposition \ref{surjiffcoad}. \end{proof} We can now prove Theorem \ref{intropostype} from the introduction. \begin{theorem} Let $X=\Sp A$ be a smooth affinoid $K$-variety with free tangent sheaf, $f\in A$ non-constant, $Z=\{f=0\}\subset X$.
+Write $j: U\to X$ for the embedding of the complement of $Z$.
+Let $\mathcal{N}$ be a meromorphic connection on $X$ with singularities along $Z$, and let $\mathcal{M}=E_Uj^*\mathcal{N}$ be the corresponding integrable connection on $U$.\\ Let $m_1, \dots, m_k$ be a finite generating set of $\mathcal{N}(X)$ viewed as an $A[f^{-1}]$-module, and let $b_1, \dots, b_k$ denote the corresponding $b$-functions.
+If all roots of $b_i$ are of positive type for each $i$, then the natural morphism